feder-lang/feder-ref/src/expr_fn.md

 Normal functions can't use non-global variables from parent environments.

+A function beginning with a lowercase character with possible leading '_', no function with the same parameters and function name must exist in the current environment.
+Otherwise, if the function starts with a uppercase character with possible leading '_', no other semantic with the same name must exist in the current environment.

 If the *idcall* before the function's parameters consist of multiple *id*s the function called like the most right *id* is added to the environment referenced to be the *id*s in fron of the last one.
 The environment